reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 servers:
 - url: https://reflectoring.swagger.io/v2
 ```

+The [`openapi`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#openapi-object) field allows us to define the version of the OpenAPI spec that our document follows.

+Within the [`info`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#infoObject) section, we add some information about our API.
+The fields should be pretty self-explanatory.

+Finally, in the [`servers`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#serverObject) section, we provide a list of servers that implement the API.

 ## Tags

-A list of tags used by the specification with additional metadata.

-* [`tags`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#fixed-fields), A list of tags used by the specification with additional metadata.
-The order of the tags can be used to reflect on their order by the parsing tools.
-Each tag name in the list MUST be unique.
+In the `tags` field, A list of tags used by the specification with additional metadata.

 ```yaml
 tags: